jean997/gfa_pipeline/README.md

 All three pipelines produce two types of output, "data" and "results".
 Specify directories to store these in.

 ## Step 4: Run Your Pipeline

+### Note about temporary files

+Each of the pipelines will create a full copy of all of the GWAS data in the formatting step.
+In order to prevent accumulating many copies of data, the pipeline treats these as temporary files and deletes them when the analysis is completed.
+However, if you are planning to add on to an analysis (for example for NESMR if you think you will add more templates, or for MVMR you think you might like to add more analysis options), it can be useful to keep the data files so that you don't have to recreate them when you run with new options.
+To prevent deleting temporary data files add the `--notemp` flag to the snakemake command.

 ### 4.1 Run the pipeline at the command line
 To run the pipeline at the command line, first check that all is well with your config files by running a dry run using